Good quality tools can be an investment for life!

 Tip 7 | Lubricate moving parts

-If you want tools to last longer and always require the best performance from your tools, you should keep lubricating moving parts.
+If you want them to last longer and always require the best performance from your tools, you should keep lubricating moving parts.

 The mechanics of a tool continue to run smoothly and it also reduces the chance of rusting.